turingschool/lesson_plans/ruby_04-apis_and_scalability/pitching_mastery_projects.markdown

 ### Part 3: Pitch & Merge

-Then we'll get back together and each group of three will come up to pitch their two ideas.
+Then we'll get back together and each group of four will come up to pitch their two ideas.
 Spend less than two minutes on each pitch.

 After pitches, we'll merge any ideas that are very similar.

 ### Part 4: Voting

-Then we'll plot the 12 ideas on the board.
+Then we'll plot the four ideas on the board.
 Each of you should then pass through and mark the **three** ideas **you most want to exist**.

 After all votes are cast, the top two vote getters are selected.
+If there are any ties, Steve will cast the deciding votes.

 ### Part 5: Teaming